cgrace0044/stillorgan-tennis/README.md

 - The responsive design was checked using Chrome developer tools across multiple devices with no issues noted/
 - I also used the following websites to test responsiveness:
   - [Am I Responsive](https://ui.dev/amiresponsive?url=https://cgrace0044.github.io/stillorgan-tennis)

+### Friends and Family User Testing

+Friends and family members were asked to review the site to detect any issues.

+### Fixed Bugs

+#### Poor Accessibility Score on Membership Form

+- When running the light-house tool for the Membership page I noticed that the accessibility score was low.
+- I change the transparency of the background color so that there would be sufficient contrast between it and the submit button.